alexscotttonge/CV/README.md

 ## Alex Scott-Tonge
 #### [Personal website](http://scotttonge.com) • [LinkedIn](https://www.linkedin.com/in/alexscotttonge/) • [Medium Blog](https://medium.com/@alexscotttonge)

 I started work at the interface of social and environmental business nine years ago which took me from [oil and gas plc’s](https://www.cairnenergy.com/) to [economic consultancy](https://www.trucost.com/) firms.
 In 2011 I co-founded [Power of Youth](http://power-of-youth.com/), a global support network for purpose-driven high growth entrepreneurs.
 I stepped back 18 months ago to pursue my interest in tech and the circular economy.
-I'm looking to use technology as a tool to solve social and environmental problems.
+I want to use digital technology as a   tool to solve social and environmental problems.

 #### [Employment](#employment) | [Projects](#proejcts) | [Education](#education) | [Qualifications](#qualifications) | [Interests](#interests)